Preferences

 }

-Use composable,secure,simple for library surfaces where coupling matters most.
-Use secure,simple,composable for files handling untrusted input.
-Use simple,composable,secure for leaf implementation files where local complexity is the main source of drag.
+Use composable,secure,simple,navigable for library surfaces where coupling matters most.
+Use secure,simple,navigable,composable for files handling untrusted input.
+Use simple,navigable,secure,composable for leaf implementation files where local complexity is the main source of drag.

 Preferences vs. Priority